vecma-ipp/MFW/uq/README.md

 1. Install [EasyVVUQ](https://easyvvuq.readthedocs.io/en/latest/installation.html) library.
 2. Make sure that the standalone code is compiled.
 Cf. [README.rst](https://github.com/vecma-ipp/MFW/blob/devel/README.rst) in the root directory of the project.

 ## Example Usage

-Here we show an example where we describe Python implementations of UQ workflow of the ETS code.
+Here we show an example where we describe Python implementation of UQ workflow of the ETS code.
-The script can be found in [ets_uq_test.py](https://github.com/vecma-ipp/MFW/blob/devel/standalone/uq/test_uq_ets.py), where we examine the uncertainty effect driven by boundary conditions in the electron and ion temperature ('Te' and 'Ti').
+The script can be found in [ets_uq.py](https://github.com/vecma-ipp/MFW/blob/master/standalone/uq/ets_uq.py), where we examine the uncertainty effects driven by the boundary conditions in the electron and ion temperature ('Te' and 'Ti').
-The model code for this example is the ETS application [../src/ets_test.f90](https://github.com/vecma-ipp/MFW/blob/master/standalone/src/ets_test.f90) and it outputs a single CPO file called `ets_coreprof_out.cpo`.
+The model code for this example is the ETS application [ets_test.f90](https://github.com/vecma-ipp/MFW/blob/master/standalone/src/ets_test.f90) and it outputs a single CPO file called `ets_coreprof_out.cpo`.

 ### Step 1:
-We start by application setup
+We start by application setup:

 ```python
 SYS = os.environ['SYS']                               # Machine name, cf. config file in the root folder.